Kong/docs.konghq.com/README.md

 The docs site will be available at [http://localhost:8888](http://localhost:8888).

-### Review Labels
+### Review labels

 When raising a pull request, it's useful to indicate what type of review you're looking for from the team.
-To help with this, we've added three labels that can be applied:
+To help with this, we've added the following labels:

 - `review:copyedit`: Request for writer review.
 - `review:general`: Review for general accuracy and presentation.
 Does the doc work?
 Does it output correctly?